SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Experimental Evaluation

 \subsection{Setup}

-\para{Matching baselines} In order to compare \method{} against the state-of-the art matching techniques, we employ Valentine \cite{koutras2021valentine}, an openly available experiment suite, which consolidates several state-of-the-art matching methods.
-We choose the instance-based methods included in Valentine, since those have been shown to work substantially better than the schema-based ones.
-Namely:
+\para{Methods used for evaluation} We make use of three different methods for comparing \method{} in terms of effectiveness and efficiency:

-\begin{itemize} \item \textbf{COMA} \cite{do2002coma}, which is a seminal matching method that combines multiple matching criteria in order to output a set of possible matches.
-We make use of the COMA version that uses both schema and instance-based information about the datasets in order to proceed. \item \textbf{Distribution-based matching} \cite{zhang2011automatic}, where relationships between different columns are captured by comparing the distribution of their respective data instances. \item \textbf{EmbDI} \cite{cappuzzo2020creating}, which is a state-of-the-art making use of locally embeddings.
-As discussed in Section~\ref{sec:relatedwork} EmbDI can be used for matching tabular data. \item \textbf{Jaccard-Levenshtein} matcher, which is a simple baseline that computes Jaccard similarity between the instance sets of column pairs, by assuming that values are identical if their Levenshtein distance is below a given threshold. \end{itemize}
+\paranofull{-- COMA} \cite{do2002coma}, which is a seminal and state-of-the-art matching method that combines multiple criteria in order to output a set of possible matches.
+We make use of the COMA version that uses both schema and instance-based information about the datasets in order to proceed.
+Note that \emph{COMA is not an applicable solution to the problem} of matching across data silos as studied in this paper (Section \ref{sec:rel-sm}).
+However, we use it in order to see how close \method{} can get to a state of the art matching method, on the same data and in a non-siloed setting.
+In our experiments we use COMA 3.0 Community Edition.

-In addition to those, we also devise another two simple baselines: \begin{itemize} \item \textbf{Profile-based} matching, where we use the initial profiles of the columns in order to compute exhaustively cosine-similarities for every possible column pair, and \item \textbf{Pre-trained embeddings} matching, which computes for every column an embedding based on a pre-trained model on natural language corpora from fastText \cite{bojanowski2017enriching}, and then proceeds in a similar way as the previous baseline. \end{itemize}

-Therefore, the matching baselines we include in our experimental setup represent some of the best efforts in the matching literature.
-Since the methods were shown to cover the spectrum of matcher types that related dataset search methods use \cite{koutras2021valentine}, our set of baselines covers is complete and a fair choice for comparing against existing solutions, as discussed in Section~\ref{sec:matching}.

-\para{Datasets} In order to simulate settings of different data silos that share links, but also contain extra information each, we need a considerable amount of real-world alike datasets.
-Towards this direction, we use the dataset fabricator provided by Valentine \cite{koutras2021valentine, koutras2021demo}, which produces pairs of tabular datasets that share a varying number of columns/rows.
-Importantly, the fabricator can also perturb data instances and distributions in order to provide with challenging scenarios.
-Therefore, we create the following two benchmarks, :

-\begin{itemize} \item \textbf{OpenData \cite{nargesian2018table} - 800 datasets.} This benchmark consists of tables from Canada, USA and UK Open Data, as extracted from the authors of \cite{nargesian2018table}.
-The tables represent diverse sources of information, such as timetables for bus lines, car accidents, job applications, etc. We use 8 source tables, and produce 100 fabricated ones from each. \item \textbf{GitTables \cite{hulsebos2021gittables} - 1000 datasets.} In this benchmark we include datasets drawn from the GitTables project \cite{hulsebos2021gittables}, which encompasses 1.7 million tables extracted from CSV files in GitHub.
-Specifically, we fabricate 1000 datasets from 10 source tables (100 datasets per source table), which store information of various contexts, such as reddit blogs, tweets, medical related data, etc. \end{itemize}